salvalcantara/pid-tuning-bda58/src/pages/index.md

           What you should be writing about, where it should be published, who should read it, and what difference does it make.
 A comprehensive guide to content marketing.
-      - content: >
-          ### Alternative design for load disturbance improvement

-          Google, Facebook, TikTok, LinkedIn — what should you use, and how?
-And how do you know that it's actually working?
-Build a social media strategy like a pro.
       - content: |
           ### Generalized IMC design and H2 approach